open-cluster-management/kui-web-terminal-chart/ibm-mcm-kui/README.md

 `proxy.resources.requests.cpu`                   | kui-proxy cpu requests                                    | 250m
 `proxy.resources.requests.memory`                | kui-proxy memory requests                                 | 128Mi
 `tolerations`                                    | kubernetes pod tolerations                                |

+## Limitations
+Only one instance of the Visual Web Terminal should run at a single time, and should be restricted to running only on the master node.